 High-speed trains make the Tuscan capital an easy day trip from the Emilia-Romagna capital.
 Learn about taking the train from Bologna to Florence.

 The two cities are only 67 miles (108 km) apart, which would take about 1 hour and 20 minutes to drive.
 The train cuts this travel time by more than half, and it gives you the ability to relax on your journey, rather than being preoccupied with driving.

 Frequent Trains from Bologna to Florence

 The capitals of Tuscany and Emilia-Romagna are connected by Trenitalia’s high-speed Alta Velocità (AV) trains, with both the Frecciarossa and Frecciargento models.
 There are 59 trains from Bologna Centrale station to Firenze Santa Maria Novella station each day, and the trip takes only 35-40 minutes.

 There are also slower trains connecting the two cities, but they turn the journey into a 2-6 hour one.
 Since ticket prices on the fast AV trains cost $17-26, it would not be beneficial to take the slower trains.

 Note that weekends and holidays typically mean less frequent service and sometimes longer travel times.

 Direct Trains from Bologna to Florence

 There are plenty of direct trains from Bologna to Florence making the 35-minute trip, so you should be able to find one that fits into your schedule.

 Amenities on Trains from Bologna to Florence

 The top of the line AV trains are Frecciarossa, and these train cars are all equipped with air-conditioning and power outlets in your seat for your convenience.
 There are both 1st-class and 2nd-class cars.
 First-class passengers get a free drink and a choice of newspaper.
 A cafe car is available to all passengers.

 On the Frecciargento trains, there are also both 1st-class and 2nd-class cars.
 As with Frecciarossa trains, 1st-class passengers get a free drink and a newspaper.
-Frecciargento trains have a cafe car which all passengers can use, and power outlets are in both class cars at each seat.
+Frecciargento trains have a cafe car that all passengers can use, and power outlets are in both class cars at each seat.

 Bologna and Florence Train Stations